Yaya-Cout/Nwagyu/src/reference/tutorial/1-create.md

 ## Getting a NWA file

-Having you app on your calculator is great, but how to distribute it?
+Having your app on your calculator is great, but how to distribute it?
 That's where `nwa` files enter the game (they are just special `ELF` files, in the same format as a computer app).